 |Dragons Heart Original

 |Dunlop Tortex Triangle

 |Ernie Ball Prodigy 1.5mm

 My History With Triangle Guitar Picks

-Some background is needed with regards to my experience with the triangular guitar picks.
+Some background is needed with regard to my experience with triangular guitar picks.
 In order to do this, I will outline my brief history with these plectrums so that I can further explain what these are used for.

 After playing a few scales with this plectrum, I was completely blown away!